DaveVoorhis/Wrapd-demo/README.md

 Wrapd is a *SQL amplifier*, a lightweight database abstraction layer generator and schema migrator that helpfully exposes SQL in Java rather than hiding it.

-For technical documentation and rationale, see https://github.com/DaveVoorhis/Wrapd
+See https://davevoorhis.github.io/Wrapd/ for Wrapd documentation and rationale.

 This is a simple sample application created using Wrapd.
 It consists of four subprojects: